 Published by Keith Aquilina

-Currently my professional role is that of Head of Department (eLearning) within the Directorate for Quality and Standards in Education, Floriana, Malta.
+Currently my professional role is that of Education Officer (Digital Literacy) within the Directorate for Digital Literacy & Transversal Skills, MEDE, Malta focusing on computational thinking, robotics and good practices in this area.
+After eight years teaching Computing and ICT within a state secondary school, I moved to the Department of eLearning as a support teacher in eLearning where my role focused on the organisation of national educational events of which the national eLearning awards and conference, Malta Robotics Olympiad and student competitions.
+In addition to the work within the Department of eLearning, as from 2011 I have taken the role of ICT coordinator within the Directorate for Lifelong Learning where for 5 years, I was involved in the development and organisation of ICT related courses within the directorate’s adult education centres and collaborating entities.
 In 2012, I completed my Masters studies in Online and Distance Education from the Open University.
-After eight years teaching Computing and ICT within a state secondary school, I moved to the Department of eLearning as a support teacher in eLearning where my role focused on the organisation of national educational events of which the national eLearning awards and conference, Malta Robotics Olympiad and student competitions.
-In addition to the work within the Department of eLearning, as from 2011 I have taken the role of ICT coordinator within the Directorate for Lifelong Learning.
-This involves the development and organisation of ICT related courses within the directorate’s adult education centres and collaborating entities.
 This blog started off as an online reflective diary for my studies in the Masters in Online and Distance Education with the Open Univeristy.
 As may be easily deduced, my main interest is in technology, learning and anything in between.
 Linkedin; mt.linkedin.com/in/keithaquilina/ View all posts by Keith Aquilina